 If you are going to paint your hardware, do this first… Drying takes time!

 Up to this point, I still have not found a place to buy the hardware I need for these projects in different finishes, so I must resort once again to the ever so fabulous spray paint.
+If you use this method you may want to look into how to use Loctite to help make the bolts more secure once in the final product.
 I found an old piece of cardboard, cut holes in it, and slid the bolts through so only the tops were exposed.
 The nuts and washers can be placed flat next to the bolts.
 I used Rust-Oleum metallic oil rubbed bronze.